Nevada State Police

 The Nevada State Police (NSP), also known as the Nevada Department of Public Safety (DPS) from roughly 1949 to 2021, is the state police and highway patrol agency of Nevada, with state-wide jurisdiction.
-The Nevada State Police also encompass the Division of Parole and Probation, the Capitol Police Division, the Division of Investigations, the Office of Professional Responsibility, the Fire Marshall Division and the Records, Compliance and Communications Division as well as various other smaller entities.
+The Nevada State Police encompass the Division of Parole and Probation, the Nevada Highway Patrol, the Capitol Police Division, the Division of Investigations, the Office of Professional Responsibility, the Fire Marshall Division and the Records, Compliance and Communications Division as well as various other smaller entities.

 The Nevada State Police is a rebranding of the Nevada Department of Public Safety.
 The NSP's headquarters are located in Carson City, with regional commands in Reno, Elko, and Las Vegas.

 History

 In 1908, the Nevada State Police was created to provide a state level law enforcement presence as a result of labor strikes in Nevada's mining communities.
 When automobiles became available in the early 20th century, the problem of enforcing the laws of the road soon followed.
 On June 23, 1923, the first Nevada State Highway Patrolman was hired by the Nevada Highway Department under the supervision of the Inspector of the Nevada State Police.
 This officer and the Inspector of the State Police would travel throughout the State collecting automobile registration fees and enforcing the laws of the highway.
 Nevada was one of the first western states to have an organized highway patrol function.

 By 1934, the highway patrol force had grown to three officers still supervised by the Inspector of the State Police.
 They were given silver patrol cars with gold stars on the door, red lights and sirens, and told to patrol the roads.
 One officer was assigned to Las Vegas, Reno and Elko.

 This part of the Nevada State Police remained operational until the State Police were reorganized in 1943.
 At that time, the Nevada State Highway Patrol was absorbed into the State Police who continued highway law enforcement until 1949 when the Nevada Highway Patrol was organized.

 The 1949 Nevada Legislature created the Nevada Highway Patrol by consolidating the Nevada State Police, Inspectors from the Nevada Public Service Commission and several Inspectors from the Nevada Department of Taxation.
 On July 1, 1949, the Nevada Highway Patrol Division was created within the Nevada Public Service Commission.
 These officers were directed to act as field agents and inspectors in the enforcement of the State laws as they pertained to Nevada highways.

 In 1957, the Legislature created the Department of Motor Vehicles and transferred the Nevada Highway Patrol to this new department as a division.